HomelessCanadian/cutgrass_autofarm/Shell_License.md

 #### Installation and Use Rights
 - You may use this software and documentation freely for personal, educational, and non-commercial purposes.
-- Commercial use is permitted only with proper attribution and a clear contribution back to the project or its ecosystem.
+- Commercial use is permitted only with proper attribution.

 #### Redistribution Rights
 - Redistribution is allowed as long as it is free of charge and includes this license.